You are here

 Matter of Fact with Soledad O'Brien features Magistrate Judge Nancy Joseph in a Fourth of July citizenship story.

 'A Hope for Tomorrow' is the story of Edumakono Zetho, a former refugee from the war-torn Democratic Republic of the Congo.
-He's now a U.S. citizen living in Milwaukee and working to give back to the orphaned children and abused women now living in his former refugee camp back in Tanzania.
+He's now a U.S. citizen living in Milwaukee and working to give back to the orphaned children and abused women now living in his former refugee camp back in Tanzania. *Graphic images from the Congo are contained in this documentary.
+Viewer discretion advised.

 Source: Milwaukee PBS, Original Air Date: November 21, 2019